Battle of the Yarmuk: Background

 Once the rebels had been subdued, Abu Bakr began a war of conquest, beginning with Iraq.
-Sending his most brilliant general, Khalid ibn al-Walid, Iraq was conquered in a series of successful campaigns against the Sassanid Persians.
-Abu Bakr's confidence grew, and once Khalid established his stronghold in Iraq, Abu Bakr issued a call to arms for the invasion of Syria in February 634.
+His most brilliant general, Khalid ibn al-Walid, conquered Iraq in a series of successful campaigns against the Sassanid Persians.
+Abu Bakr's confidence grew, and once Khalid had established his stronghold in Iraq, Abu Bakr issued a call to arms for the invasion of Syria in February 634.
 The Muslim invasion of Syria was a series of carefully planned and well-co-ordinated military operations, which employed strategy, instead of pure strength, to deal with the Byzantine defensive measures.

 The Muslim armies, however, soon proved to be too small to handle the Byzantine response, and their commanders called for reinforcements.
 Khalid was sent by Abu Bakr from Iraq to Syria with reinforcements and to lead the invasion.
 In July, the Byzantines were decisively defeated at Ajnadayn.
-Damascus fell in September, followed by the Battle of Fahl in which the last significant garrison of Palestine was defeated and routed.
+Damascus fell in September, followed by the Battle of Fahl, in which the last significant garrison of Palestine was routed.

 After Abu Bakr died in 634, his successor, Umar, was determined to continue the Caliphate's expansion deeper into Syria.
 Though previous campaigns led by Khalid had been successful, he was replaced by Abu Ubaidah.
 Having secured southern Palestine, Muslim forces now advanced up the trade route, and Tiberias and Baalbek fell without much struggle and conquered Emesa early in 636.
 The Muslims then continued their conquest across the Levant.

 Byzantine counterattack

 Having seized Emesa, the Muslims were just a march away from Aleppo, a Byzantine stronghold, and Antioch, where Heraclius resided.
 Seriously alarmed by the series of setbacks, Heraclius prepared for a counterattack to reacquire the lost regions.
 In 635 Yazdegerd III, the Emperor of Persia, sought an alliance with the Byzantine Emperor.
-Heraclius married off his daughter (according to traditions, his granddaughter) Manyanh to Yazdegerd III, to cement the alliance.
 While Heraclius prepared for a major offensive in the Levant, Yazdegerd was to mount a simultaneous counterattack in Iraq, in what was meant to be a well-coordinated effort.
 When Heraclius launched his offensive in May 636, Yazdegerd could not co-ordinate with the maneuver, probably owing to the exhausted condition of his government, and what would have been a decisive plan missed the mark.